atigmob/atigmob/README.md

 - 👀 I’m interested in Smart Home
 - 🌱 I’m currently learning PostgreSQL
 - 💞️ I’m looking to collaborate on Smart Home developers
-- 📫 How to reach me ...
+- 📫 How to reach me - atigmob@live.ru

 <!---
 atigmob/atigmob is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.